23 Animals With Long Necks

 Regarding their diet, alpacas feed on hay, grass, and sometimes silage.
 They tend to chew on almost everything, so it’s common for owners to ensure a good supply of food is available most of the time.

 Taking care of and training an alpaca is generally relatively easy.
-However, it’s worth noting that potential owners should be aware of their territorial behaviors.
+However, potential owners should be aware of their territorial behaviors.

 Additionally, alpacas are social animals that typically move in herds, so keeping them in groups is often beneficial for their well-being.